SLUR-m-Py/ATAC-seq_Simulation/NOTEBOOKS/README.md

 ## Notebooks

 Notebooks should be run from top to bottom as presented here.

++ Tutorial_on_co-zeros_WFpkm.ipynb - A small notebook with examples on calling and using python fucntions in epigenomevisulization.py.

 + Mapping_stats_and_counts_Table1_STable1.ipynb - Formats tables for publication of mapping statistics from output logs.